widged/gb-elm-language/en/type/05-record.md

 ## Records

 Records are written with brackets.
-They hold values in name fields.
+A `record` is a collection of key/value pairs (name fields).

 ```elm
 {name=value,...,name=value}